Astrophysics (Index)About

 (angle between plane of an orbit and a reference plane)

-An orbital inclination is the angle between the plane of an orbit and a given reference plane.
-For example, the orbital inclination of an Earth satellite is generally given using the plane of the Earth's equator as a reference, but also could be given in reference to the plane of the Moon's orbit (which would likely be explicitly noted).
+An orbital inclination is the angle between the plane of an orbit and some presupposed or given reference plane.
+For example, the orbital inclination of an Earth satellite is generally given using the plane of the Earth's equator as a reference, but also could be given in reference to the plane of the Moon's orbit, which would likely be explicitly noted.
 The inclination of a solar system planet's orbit is generally given using the ecliptic (the plane of Earth's orbit) as a reference.
 The term is used for binary stars and extra-solar planets, generally in reference to the plane of the sky (the plane perpendicular to the line of sight).
 Examples:

 (orbits,measure)